 Changing an Authorized Representative

+A request to change an Authorized Representative may be submitted by either:

+another Authorized Representative who is registered in Online IESO and is still in that role; or

-A request to change an Authorized Representative may be submitted through Online IESO by any mandatory organization contact.
-However, the request must be accompanied by a letter (on company letterhead) from either the new Authorized Representative, or from another Authorized Representative who is registered in Online IESO and is still in that role.
-The letter must include the following information:
+an Applicant Representative. if the previous Authorized Representative is no longer in the organization.
+The request must be accompanied by a letter (on company letterhead) that includes the following information:

 name (legal and if applicable, known name), email address and phone number of the new Authorized Representative;

-attestation either from self (if the new Authorized Representative is to be the only Authorized Representative) or from the Authorized Representative writing the letter that the person identified is now an Authorized Representative;
+attestation either from self (if the new Applicant Representative is to be the only Authorized Representative) or from the Authorized Representative writing the letter that the person identified is now an Authorized Representative;

 attestation that the new Authorized Representative has the authority to contractually bind the company;

-attestation that any registered Authorized Representatives who are no longer in that role should be removed from that role;

 the effective date of the Authorized Representative change; and

 printed name and signature of the Authorized Representative writing the letter.